Collective density fluctuations of strange metals with critical Fermi surfaces: Results

 \subsection{\textsf{Model-B: Locally critical marginal Fermi liquid in two-band electronic model}}

 As outlined in Sec.~\ref{prelim:B}, model-B realizes a marginal Fermi liquid with a critical Fermi surface. {\it A priori}, it is far from being obvious whether the sharp Fermi surface can sustain an undamped ZS mode.
 The numerical results for the full momentum and frequency dependent density response for the $c-$fermions (in the two-band model) are shown in Fig.~\ref{two}.
 The computations based on the Bethe-Salpeter equation carried out at a finite temperature show the ZS mode buried inside the continuum.
 To confirm whether the ZS exists outside the continuum at $T=0$ for any value of $J$ (the strength of inter-band interactions), we compute the eigenvalue spectrum from the QBE, which indeed shows no well-separated mode (see inset of Figs.~\ref{two} (a)-(c)).
-We will now further corroborate the absence of an undamped ZS mode by analyzing the problem analytically in the small $\omega,\q$ limit.
+We will now further corroborate the absence of an undamped ZS mode by analyzing the problem analytically in the small $\omega,\q$ limit, which can be understood from the $\k-$independence of the electronic self-energy (i.e. the singular self-energy is present in the entire BZ).
 As a matter of principle, this model demonstrates the absence of a long-lived collective mode associated with a sharp Fermi surface as a result of its decay into an anomalous particle-hole continuum at arbitrarily small energies.

 The self-consistent Bethe-Salpeter equation for the $c-$fermion density vertex (Eq.~\ref{BSE}) is given by,

 where $\tilde{J}=J^2 \nu_0/U$ is the effective interaction strength introduced as before, and $\vec{q}, \Omega$ and $k, \omega$ denote center-of-mass momentum/frequency and relative momentum/frequency, respectively.
 Here we have used the completely local character of the $f-$fermions, that contribute to the shaded box in Eq.(\ref{BSE}), to integrate over the momentum of internal lines.
 Note that the solution for the vertex in the limit $\vec{q}\rightarrow 0$ limit is already constrained by the Ward identity: $\Gamma(\vec{q}=0,i\Omega,i\omega)=\Xi(i\omega,i\Omega)/i\Omega$; see Appendix \ref{app:ward}.
 Let us now consider the limit $q \lesssim \Omega \ll U$ and make several approximations to Eq.~(\ref{bbse}) in order to proceed analytically.
 We will expand to leading order in $(v_F q/\Xi(i\omega,i\Omega))$ and express the self-energy piece in $\Xi(i\omega,i\Omega)$ in terms of a derivative, $\Lambda(i\Omega)$.
 Without affecting \new{the position of} the pole/branch-cut of the integrand, we get a modified equation for the vertex: